DAK404/Truncheon/Readme.md

 # Building the Program

-The program can be build by using the following steps:
+The program can be built by using the following steps:

 1. Copy `Tools.bat` or `Tools.sh` from `./Tools` directory to `./Source` directory.
 2. Run the Batch File or the Shell Script.